Theft Crimes in North Carolina: What Is Shoplifting?

 In North Carolina, there are a number of theft crimes people get charged with and depending on the facts of the case, the same criminal conduct could lead to felony charges versus being charged with a misdemeanor.
 Below, we will touch on what constitutes the charge of Shoplifting and/or Concealment of Goods in North Carolina and the ways someone can be punished, if convicted.

 If you or a loved one were arrested or charged with shoplifting, you need strong legal representation.
-Call Randall & Stump, PLLC today at (980) 237-4579 or use our online contact form for a free consultation.
+Call Randall & Stump, Criminal Defense Attorneys today at (980) 237-4579 or use our online contact form for a free consultation.

 Shoplifting and/or Concealment of Goods

 In North Carolina, anyone who willfully conceals the goods or merchandise of a store, while still on the premises of the store and without having purchased the goods or merchandise, can and will be charged with Shoplifting and/or Concealment of Goods.
 If the goods or merchandise are found concealed upon or about the person and have not been paid for, this constitutes prima facie (on its face or accepted as true unless proven otherwise) evidence of willful concealment.
 Further, if a person is caught willfully switching price tags on items or marking goods at a lower price, they will also be charged with the offense of Shoplifting and/or Concealment of Goods.